BrendanN03/Bitcoin_Trading/README.md

 skills against the simulated unpredictability of the cryptocurrency market.

 ## Key Features
-We will implement buttons that the user will need to click to trade/buy/sell.
-We will implement sliders/spins for the amount of money you want to buy/sell.
-The value of the player’s assets (dollars + bitcoin) will be shown in a graph that continuously updates as time goes along.
-Tweets will appear and disappear on the side as well.
-The user will also be able to filter the tweets to only show predictive tweets by influential Twitter-users.
-We will also include a slider/spin for the amount of minutes/hours/days the user wants to skip ahead (not buy or sell anything), and we will have three buttons to let user choose between minutes/hours/days.
-We will also include text displays to show the player’s net profits/losses on the day/month/all-time and to show the player current holdings (of cash and of Bitcoin).
+We have implemented buttons that the user will need to click to buy/sell.
+We have im- plemented sliders for the amount of money you want to buy/sell.
+The trend of Bitcoin price is displayed in a graph that continuously updates as time goes along.
+Daily tweets appear and disappear in our ANALYTICS page.
+This page also displays the number of recent predictive tweets by influential Twitter-users, as well as information on recent Bitcoin trading volumes and high activity days in the Bitcoin community that month.
+We also have a HISTORICAL DATA page containing information on previous weeks where Bitcoin prices were high volatile and on the average Bitcoin prices over the past months.
+We also include a slider for the amount of minutes/hours/days the user wants to skip ahead (not buy or sell anything), and we have have three buttons to let user choose between minutes/hours/days.
+We include text displays to show the player’s net profits/losses on the day/month/all-time and to show the player current holdings (dollars + Bitcoin).

 ## Target Audience
 - People interested in cryptocurrency.